dmads98/TigerCompilerSML/src/reg_alloc/Readme.txt

 CM.make "sources.cm";
 Main.main "/path/to/tiger/file";

-We lost points on for errors in previous phases and have made the following fixes to our compiler to deal with all of them.
+We lost points for errors in previous phases and have made the following fixes to our compiler to deal with all of them.
 Parser:
  - Call Exp correctly parses parameters
  - No longer errors on valid programs in terms of empty in...end or side effects

 IR & Instruction Selection:
 - String are now formatted correctly